yannhub/RollingSpiderController/README.md

 Controller mobile application for Parrot RollingSpider drone

 The purpose of this project is to have new ways to control the RollingSpider drone.
-I am sure we can do better than the actual official app.

 Thanks to parrot for the open source sdk they deliver at https://github.com/ARDroneSDK3